Waste Makes Tiles and More

 The designer.
 The maker.

-Monty has been with Kohler since 2008 working as an Industrial Designer – Material and Process in the decorative products category.
+Monty has been with Kohler since 2008, working as an Industrial Designer – Material and Process in the decorative products category.
 He has extensive experience as a practicing artist and designer.
-He is primarily responsible for the development of new materials, products and processes working as a hands-on designer, as well as supporting others through design, education and outreach of the extended New Product Development community.
+He is primarily responsible for the development of new materials, products and processes working as a hands-on designer, as well as supporting others through design, education and outreach.

 Sr. Project Engineer – WasteLAB